-My chapbook The Sound a Car Door Makes won the ‘23 contest at Michigan Writers Cooperative Press and is forthcoming in June.
+My chapbook The Sound a Car Door Makes won the ‘23 contest at Michigan Writers Cooperative Press.

 —Jennifer Sperry Steinorth, author of A Wake with Nine Shades and Her Red, a graphic poem